Elias, Branding Studio, webflow partner

 • and a higher financial valuation (up to 30% of the overall value of a company).

-Why buying decisions are primarily emotional
+Why purchasing decisions are primarily emotional

 Why emotional brands convert more than rational brands